Dan Finnen

 Lens Compatibility

-Like many Nikon SLRs of the 90s, this camera has a massive swatch of lenses available to it.
+Like many Nikon SLRs of the 90s, this camera has a massive swath of lenses available to it.
 Ken Rockwell is an expert on this, so I encourage you to check out his site if you want to get into the nitty-gritty.
-Basically, what you need to know is that the Nikon N90s works with everything from manual focus lenses to modern-day G lenses.
-As I mentioned earlier, E lenses will not work.
+Basically, what you need to know is that the Nikon N90s works with everything from manual focus lenses to modern-day G lenses (though note that the dumb AF-P lenses that came out at the very end of the Nikon F mount era don’t work).
+Also, as I mentioned earlier, E lenses will not work.

 Only thing to keep an eye out for are that while G lenses work great in program and shutter priority, they won’t in in manual and aperture modes, as these lenses do not have aperture rings.
 Also, Vibration Reduction doesn’t really do anything, but it also doesn’t hurt anything either.
 I use a VR G lens with my Nikon N90s in program mode without any issues.